 Gro Sandkjær Hansen, OsloMet/NIBR

 The Network Manager is responsible for the daily management of Pådriv and reports to the Steering Committee.
 The Network Manager works closely with a working group consisting of selected partners.

 SoCentral (the Nordic Incubator for Social Innovation) is responsible for Network Management.
 Thomas Berman and Stina Låstad, both from SoCentral, are Co-Managers of the Network.
-Sandra Skretting and Cathrine Skar are also a part of the Network Management team.
+Marie Harbo Dahle and Mathilde Blichfeldt Mjønes are also a part of the Network Management team.

 The Work Group

 The Work Group is an extended part of the Network Management.
 It has collegial responsibility for defined operational tasks in Pådriv.
 The tasks are rooted in Pådriv’s target strategy, but are flexible and can accommodate initiatives from Pådrivere, partners and local actors in Hovinbyen.

 The work group consists of the following persons:

 Morten Fraas, Oslo kommune, byrådsavdeling for næring og eierskap